umermaher/biometric-login-feature/README.md

 # 🔐 Biometric Login Feature Sample

 This repository demonstrates a complete biometric authentication flow in Android using BiometricPrompt and Android Keystore.
-It includes data encryption, decryption, and UI integration across multiple screens following clean architecture principles.
+It includes data encryption, decryption, and UI integration across multiple screens.

 # 🖼️ Flow Overview